nunomeira8/nunomeira8/README.md

 - Angular
 - SQL Server

-I'm also developing a portfolio site about myself with Vue.js.
+I'm also developing a portfolio site about myself using Vue framework.

 <!--
 **nunomeira8/nunomeira8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.